 What is The Longevity Study?

 Many biomarkers of aging have been developed.
 Such biomarkers have the potential to inform us about our biological age and assist in personalizing health monitoring, treatment selection, and checking whether longevity interventions work.
-However, few longitudinal studies exist that collect samples over several years and link them to health.
+However, few longitudinal studies exist that collect samples over several years and link longitudinal changes in molecular biomarkers to function and health.

-• October 31st and November 1, 2024: Study Kickoff, coinciding with the 2024 Biomarkers of Aging Conference
+• November 1, 2024: Study Pilot, coinciding with the 2024 Biomarkers of Aging Conference

 Recruited participants will join us at Harvard Medical School’s NRB Building for sample collection.
 Biobank participants are eligible for a discount for conference attendance.